Parenting Plan Fill out the template

 Fill out the template

-A Parenting Plan is a non binding document used by parents (including adoptive parents) to lay out the details of how they will co-parent their child or children together even though they are no longer romantically involved.
+A Parenting Plan is a non-binding document used by parents (including adoptive parents) who have separated, to lay out the details of how they will co-parent their child or children together even though they are no longer romantically involved.
 Although the document is not legally binding, it helps parents to address some important issues and reach an agreement in relation to the children.
 It is also common for courts to take Parenting Plans into consideration when making decisions about the children, especially if one parent has tried to comply with it, while the other parent has not.

-In order for this document to be considered a Parenting Plan under the Family Law Act 1975 it must:
+In order for a document to be considered a Parenting Plan under the Family Law Act 1975 it must:

 • be made free from any threat, duress or coercion